checklist/checklist-support/docs/mobile/checklist/task.md

 Tasks are the main building blocks of a Checklist.
 Read more about [tasks in Checklist](/checklists/task-types/).

-The following actions are available on the Task:
+The following actions are available:

 ## Status
-You can check (completed) and uncheck (open) using the checkbox
+You can control the status of a task using its checkbox: check (completed) and uncheck (open).
+Note that once a task and all its siblings (i.e. on the same level) are completed, it parent task is also marked as completed.
+This goes up all the way to the checklist.
+If any subtask is open, then its parent task must also be open.
+Changing the status of a task will make all its children have the same status.

 ## Name
 Click on the task name to start editing it.
 Hit 'done' to save.
+Note that it is not possible to have "new lines" in task names.
+This allows for easy editing.
+If you want text with paragraphs, enter it in the task notes.

 ## Swipe